It's a challenging, and yet also exhilarating, time to be an underwriter in the U.K. and around the world.

 - Smartphone apps: Single-lead electrocardiograms (ECGs), melanoma detection, ‘symptom checkers’

-2. As the applicant gains access to more knowledge, anti-selection risk grows
+2. As the applicant gains access to more knowledge, the anti-selection risk grows

 How far has the balance of knowledge shifted towards the applicant, and can we allow it to continue before we change underwriting practices?
 Could such changes create an environment where misrepresentation could flourish?